TESTARtool/TESTAR_viz/README.md

     - print the PDF (via browser) to have a single document for reference.

 07. TESTAR test sequences
-    - Import TESTAR temporal Oracle verdicts.
     - Highlight Nodes that are *created by* (or *updated-by*) a specific test run
     * Show Longest Simple Path from initial node

 08. Oracles:
-    - Import oracle file
+    - Import TESTAR temporal Oracle verdicts.
     - Import 2nd oracle file for comparison
     - Show counterexample or witness traces of the selected oracles (LTL only)